 IEC 60068-2-2 Environmental Testing: Dry Heat

-specified in the relevant specification.
-After temperature stability of the test specimen has been reached, the specimen is exposed to these conditions for the specified duration.
-For specimens that are required to be operational (even though they do not meet the requirements of being heat dissipating) power shall then be applied to the specimen and a functional test is performed as necessary.
-A further period of stabilization may be necessary and the specimen shall then be exposed to the high temperature conditions.
+After the temperature stability of the test specimen has been reached, the specimen is exposed to these conditions for the specified duration.
+For specimens that are required to be operational power is applied to the specimen and a functional test is performed as necessary.
+A further period of stabilization may be necessary and the specimen is then exposed to high temperature conditions.

 Please contact us to discuss your IEC 60068-2-2 test needs.
 Our short lead times and quick turnaround times on scheduling have allowed us to be recognized by Fortune Magazine as one of the fastest-growing companies in the country.